SquidDev-CC/plethora/items/module-chat.md

 ```

 One thing to note here is that the chat recorder speaks _as the player_ rather than a separate object.
 Whilst this does
 introduce some restrictions, it does grant some interesting abilities.

 One of these comes in the form of "captures".
-One
-can specify a Lua pattern which will filter chat.
-If a message matches the provided pattern, it will not be displayed to
+We can specify a Lua pattern which will filter chat.
+If a message matches
-other players, instead queuing an event on a computer.
+the provided pattern, it will not be displayed to other players, instead queuing an event on a computer.

 ```lua
 local chat = peripheral.wrap(-- [[whatever ]])